Much Loved

 It is one of the first films to address the issue of prostitution in Morocco.
 Following the lives of four female sex workers, it brings to the forefront the exploitation of prostitutes by pimps, and the corruption of the police who sometimes even profit from the trade.
-The film stirred a national debate before it was released when a few video clips were leaked on the web showing unsimulated sex scenes.
+The film stirred a national debate before it was released when rushes were stolen and leaked on the web.
 The lead actress received death threats, and religious authorities condemned the film for portraying a negative image of Morocco, with its portrayals of extramarital sex and sympathetic views towards homosexuals.